The International Investigations Review: South Korea

 - evaluate factors that cause violations and analyse the business activities of each department to understand risks and conduct and tailor proportionate supervision accordingly;

-- establish an internal control and compliance system;29 and
+- establish an internal control and compliance system;31 and

 - conduct a thorough internal investigation and establish a policy of zero tolerance when any violation is detected.

 With regard to administrative sanctions, the relevant statutes usually do not provide safe harbour for businesses.
-However, court precedent indicates that justifiable cause for the violation may be accepted as a defence.30
+However, court precedent indicates that justifiable cause for the violation may be accepted as a defence.32

 iv Prosecution of individuals

 When the individual representative or employee of a corporation becomes a suspect or a defendant in a criminal or civil case, the corporation cannot pay or advance the legal fees.
-However, if the corporation has a substantial interest in the outcome of the case, the individual's actions were lawful, or the action was required by the individual's position and, therefore, the corporation needs to support the case for its own interest and the amount of legal fees are reasonable, the payment of legal fees by the corporation is allowed.31 The court will take into account all the circumstances in determining whether the payment of such fees is proper.
-Although some insurance companies provide directors' and officers' liability compensation policies, they do not usually cover intentional violations of law or regulations.32
+However, if the corporation has a substantial interest in the outcome of the case, the individual's actions were lawful or the action was required by the individual's position and, therefore, the corporation needs to support the case for its own interest, and the amount of legal fees are reasonable, the payment of legal fees by the corporation is allowed.33 The court will take into account all the circumstances in determining whether the payment of the fees is proper.
+Although some insurance companies provide directors' and officers' liability compensation policies, they do not usually cover intentional criminal acts.34

 i Extraterritorial jurisdiction